-The items in the Authority's Balance Sheet at 31st March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31st March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets are reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £580,000 for every year that useful lives have to be reduced.
-The Authority operates a 5 year revaluation programme for Land and Buildings held on the Balance Sheet.
-The Authority in conjunction with its valuers have reviewed these assets, taking into account various factors such as building cost indices and local knowledge.
-As a result, land and buildings have been revalued at 31 March 2019.
-Land and building revaluations increased by £17m to £70m and therefore a 1% change in valuation would result in an increase/decrease in valuation of £700,000.
-Also, within the year, two new fire stations became operational and were revalued under Depreciated Replacement Cost.
-This led to a revaluation loss within the year of £4.9m.
+It is estimated that the annual depreciation charge for buildings would increase by £63,000 for every year that useful lives have to be reduced.
+The Authority operates a 5-year revaluation programme for Land and Buildings held on the Balance Sheet.
+The Authority in conjunction with its valuer had all its land and buildings valued at 31 March 2019, taking into account various factors such as buildings cost indices and local knowledge of markets.
+In agreement with Auditors, in order to keep costs up to date 20% of the land and buildings are fully revalued each year from 2020 on a 5-year rolling basis.
+These figures are then used to update property portfolio on an annual basis.
+Land and building revaluations increased by £2m to £72m and therefore a 1% change in valuation would result in an increase/decrease in valuation of £720,000.
+Due to the COVID-19 pandemic, at the year-end date, valuers could attach less weight to previous market evidence for comparison purposes, to inform opinions of value.
+The valuations of assets provided by the valuers have been subject to "material valuation uncertainty" clauses, as per the Royal Institute of Chartered Surveyors (RICS) Red Book guidance.
+Consequently, a higher degree of caution should be attached to the valuation.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 (Note 40) The estimates and assumptions involve many variables all of which interact in complex ways and will have an impact on figures produced by professional actuaries.
-If pensions liability where to change by 1% this would result in a gain/loss of £11.9m.
+If pensions liability where to change by 1% this would result in a gain/loss of £11.0m.
+The ongoing impact of the COVID-19 pandemic has created uncertainty surrounding Pension Fund Asset values.
+As such, the Pension Fund property and infrastructure allocations as at 31 March 2020 are difficult to value.
+The effects on the net pensions liability for changes in the assumptions used have been evaluated for their potential impact (see page 84 for potential changes in assumptions of 0.1%).
+An additional impact has been included for Investment returns on the LGPS.